Arcnilya/netrunning/README.md

 Wisp (7)
 ```

+### Todo
+1. Change structure to a list of dictionaries instead of a list of lists
+2. Save NET Architecture to JSON
+3. Add a log to the NET Architecture with UIDs
+4. Add Black ICE stats (Name, Class, PER, SPD, ATK, DEF, REZ, Effect)
+5. Add owner to Control Nodes (UIDs)
+6. Add content to Files (flavor text)
+7. Add Virus instructions to the NET Architecture
+8. Add "logged-in Netrunners" (UIDs) and their HP

 ## net\_architecture\_runner (Coming Soon)
 Simulates Netrunning in Cyberpunk Red with a Command Line Interface using NET Architectures (from e.g., the net\_architecture\_generator).

+### Features
+- Two options for password: enter correct (3 tries) or bruteforce (roll against DV)
+- Log all actions in the Architecture and print the log when succeeding the Pathfinder DV.
+Use a handle (or a random number) to track actions and associate DVS.
+- Track the Program's REZ and any Netrunner's brain damage.